 WOODY: It was getting quite painfully stale.
 You knew in your heart of hearts that you shouldn’t be doing it.
 It wasn’t genuine – it was almost like a pretence.
 We were going against all the things we said we wouldn’t be; a staid old boring rock band.

 SUGGS: Day-to-day was fine but it had become a long-term commitment none of us could see any escape from.
 Suddenly, you realise the wagon’s out of control; you’ve forgotten who you are, what you’re doing and why you’re doing it.
-We’d had so much success and worked so hard that we were absolutely exhausted.
+We’d had so much success and worked so hard, but we never had time to think or enjoy what was going on.
+We were absolutely exhausted.

 BEDDERS: We’d just been on the merry-go-round for a long while and were feeling pretty giddy.
 I’d started in Madness when I was 17 and was now 25, but I felt more like 65.
 The rot had definitely set in and I was at a complete low; no one was happy.